ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 ## Editing a Text

-To edit a text, click on the title or the pencil icon from within the list of project's texts.
+To edit a Text, click on the title or the pencil icon from within the list of project’s texts.
 Each Text loaded to Manifold has its own discrete settings that are configurable.
 When you select a Text from the Editing Pane the view will transform with more options available in the header (see [Interface](../backend/text.md#header)).
-Managing a text involves viewing and changing its properties through the following editing panes: 1) Analytics, 2) General, 3) People, 4) Metadata, 5) Styles, and 6) Reingest.
+Managing a Text involves viewing and changing its properties through the following editing panes: (1) Analytics, (2) General, (3) People, (4) Metadata, (5) Styles, and (6) Reingest.
 Even when pre-populated by the system, all of the fields in these panes can be modified.

 ### Interface Overview

-Like many backend views, the Text editing interface is composed of three parts: 1) the header, 2) the sidebar, and 3) the editing pane.
-While Manifold does not provide interfaces for modifying the content of a text, it is possible to
+Like many backend views, the Text editing interface is composed of three parts: (1) the header, (2) the sidebar, and (3) the editing pane.

 #### Header